JonusNattapong/Chujai/docs/architecture.md

-# zombitxanus AI Agent Architecture
+# Chujai AI Agent Architecture

 ## Overview
-zombitxanus (Autonomous Networked Utility System) is an open-source AI agent framework designed to provide accessible, powerful, and flexible AI assistance for a wide range of tasks.
-Inspired by OpenManus and OWL, zombitxanus combines the simplicity and accessibility of OpenManus with the multi-agent collaboration capabilities of OWL to create a unique and effective AI agent system.
+Chujai (Autonomous Networked Utility System) is an open-source AI agent framework designed to provide accessible, powerful, and flexible AI assistance for a wide range of tasks.
+Inspired by OpenManus and OWL, Chujai combines the simplicity and accessibility of OpenManus with the multi-agent collaboration capabilities of OWL to create a unique and effective AI agent system.

 ## Core Philosophy
 - **Accessibility**: No barriers to entry, completely open-source with minimal setup requirements